oubino/locpix_points/README.rst

     └── ...

-Each script should be run with Environment 1 apart from Featextract which must be run with Environment 2 and visualise which must be run with Environment 3
+Each script should be run with Environment 1 apart from Featextract which must be run with Environment 2

 Initialise
 ----------